QCLabHKU/QNCIDock/README.md

 ## Dock ligand aromatic rings only
-In this section , we demonstrate how to dock aromatic rings of ligands for Dockgen dataset, and evaluation of ring docking False Postive Reduction rate and Pi-cation interaction recovery rate of docked ring poses. (reproduce paper results)
+In this section , we demonstrate how to dock aromatic rings of ligands for Dockgen dataset, and evaluation of ring docking False Postive Reduction rate and Pi-cation interaction recovery rate of docked ring poses, and errors_relative_to_experimental_inteactions.py. (reproduce paper results)

 ```bash
 python prepare_docking_tasks.py